 Local Knowledge.
 Data-Driven Insight.

 Most neighborhood guides give you a paragraph of lifestyle copy and a median price pulled from wherever was convenient.
 The page you are on now works differently.
-Every number here comes from the same source (MLS closed single-family home sales), covers the same trailing 12-month window (Apr 2025 - Mar 2026), and was cleaned and verified the same way.
+Every number here comes from the same source (MLS closed single-family home sales), covers the same quarter (Q2 2026, April through June), and was cleaned and verified the same way.
 That is what makes a real comparison across neighborhoods possible.

 I cover eight Miami-Dade submarkets: Glenvar Heights, South Miami, High Pines + Ponce-Davis, Coral Gables, Coconut Grove, Pinecrest, Palmetto Bay, and Kendall.
-The price range runs from the combined High Pines + Ponce-Davis $4.525M median down to Kendall's $1M market.
+The price range runs from the combined High Pines + Ponce-Davis $7.25M median (on a 15-sale quarter) down to the $1M tier in South Miami and Kendall.
 Each neighborhood has a full city guide with deeper data, school information, lifestyle context, and two decades of working these streets.
 Use the comparison table below to get oriented, then open the individual guides for the detail.

 Buying or selling in any of these eight markets?
 Start with the data below.
 Then call me when you are ready to get specific.